SENDCO: Christine Mead

 Isle of Ely strongly believes that children learn best when they are confident in themselves.

-We, as a school, acknowledge that mental health needs are becoming increasingly apparent in primary aged children and we offer numerous ways to support children with these needs.
+We, as a school, acknowledge that mental health needs are becoming increasingly apparent in primary aged children and we offer numerous ways to support children with these needs such as:

 SEND